Wednesday, October 30, 2024

 Surveillance and facial recognition is advanced enough in Iran that it is being used to enforce stricter hijab laws.
 They can detect if women have discarded their hijab in a car and issue a warning for the first infraction, but subsequent offenses will be met with harsher punishment.
 One fears what other evil activities can be utilized by AI.

-Some are suggesting that AI qives bring us back he law of the jungle.
-Yuval poins out that the jungle actually is very symbiotic with a diversity of life forms supporting one another.
+Some are suggesting that what AI gives bring us back the law of the jungle.
+Yuval points out that the jungle actually is very symbiotic with a diversity of life forms supporting one another.

 A big concern is that AI could take over human management and subverting democracy.
 The author concedes that humans could easily lose control.
 On the other hand totalitarian governments are very vulnerable as too centralized.

 As a youngster I recall reading "I, Robot" by Isaac Asimov.
-He seemed to anticipate that robots would become more critical for humans.
+He anticipated that robots would become more critical for humans.
 His three laws seemed well thought out, but I can imagine Yuval would point out difficulties.
 Mankind is definitely entering a new world.

 1. A robot may not injure a human being or, through inaction, allow a human being to come to harm.